 Late Bronze Age Hoard from nr Peebles, Scotland3D Model

 Communities in Late Bronze Age Scotland (1000-800 BC) often buried hoards of metalwork.
-This pit contained a complete bronze sword still in its scabbard, and rare horse harness gear and wagon or cart fittings.
+This pit contained a complete bronze sword still in its scabbard, as well as a complex set of objects of currently uncertain purpose.

-The horse gear includes decorated bronze straps, rings and ornaments.
+The objects include decorated bronze straps, fittings and buttons, as well as two ‘rattle pendants’.
 These are rare objects, some of which are unique in Scotland.
 They have affinities with objects across Europe and were likely deposited by a well-connected community.
-The organic preservation in the hoard is remarkable and includes leather and wood that is three thousand years old.
-This allows archaeologists to see how the horse harness was assembled – this has never been seen before in Britain.
+The organic preservation in the hoard is remarkable and includes leather and wood that is 3000 years old.

 Model produced on 7 July 2020 by Dr Hugo Anderson-Whymark for Treasure Trove.